hieultse150560/Project-Continuous-Control---DRL/README.md

 For this project, there are two separate versions of the Unity environment:
 - The first version contains a single agent.
 - The second version contains 20 identical agents, each with its own copy of the environment.
-The task is episodic, and in order to solve the environment, the agent must get at least an average score of +13 over 100 consecutive episodes.

 In order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.
 ## Getting Started